Are HPRS courses too hard for first-time trail runners?

 Are HPRS events fundraisers for charities?

 HPRS events emphasize the enjoyment of trail running and the personal achievement with a low-key atmosphere.
-Although HPRS makes donations to charities and parks, we feel that organizing fundraisers or promoting fundraisers would be inconsistent with HPRS’s mission.
+Although HPRS makes small donations to charities and parks, we are a for-profit entity.
 Runners occasionally run to raise money for charities and they’re welcome to do that, personally.
 We will support you and help you spread the word on that effort.

 What kind of aid station food do you have?